 54. HTTP Expires Headers

-Invalid HTTP tag and expires header can cause problems with search indexing by telling search engines that content will not be refreshed again for potentially a long time.
+Invalid HTTP tags and expired headers can cause problems with search indexing by telling search engines that content will not be refreshed again for potentially a long time.

 55. Human Editor

-Although, Google Algorithm is not smart enough yet to detect all loopholes, they also allow human (Manual Action) to influence SERPs in order to provide better results.
+Although Google’s algorithms are not smart enough yet to detect all loopholes, they also allow humans (Manual Action) to influence SERPs in order to provide better results.

 56. Panda Penalty

-On 23rd February 2011, Google launches first Panda algorithm in order to punish thin and duplicate content.
+On 23rd February 2011, Google launched the first Panda algorithm in order to punish thin and duplicate content.
 This was the major step taken by Google that affected 12% of search queries.

-Sneaky redirects/cloaking is prohibited.
-Websites get banned or penalized hardly for doing so.
+Sneaky redirects/cloaking are prohibited.
+Websites get banned or penalized for doing so.